7 Best Homeowners Insurance Companies in New York of 2023

 Lemonade: Best Homeowners Insurance for Seamless Policy Purchase & Transparency

 Lemonade is perhaps one of the most unique insurance providers in the country.
-It's made itself stand out from the rest from the start by positioning itself as a very tech-friendly company.
+It's made itself stand out from the rest from the start by positioning itself as a very tech-focused company.

 Onboarding is done easily and quickly through their website, and customer service is also highly rated.